 Hastings has starred in an array of award winning feature films, shorts and prime time television drama, notably co-starring opposite Henry Cavill in an episode of Showtime’s multiple Emmy winning series The Tudors.
 She played Iseult in Len Collin’s groundbreaking, critically acclaimed film Sanctuary, which won awards around the world including Best Irish Feature Film of 2017 from the Dublin Film Critics Circle.

 Her performance as Oonagh in the multi-award winning, IFTA nominated Lily earned her the award for Best Supporting Actress at the 2017 Underground Cinema Awards.
-She reprises this role in the forthcoming feature film adaptation titled Who We Love, which is currently in post production (2021).
-She will also be seen in upcoming mystery thriller The Green Sea with Katharine Isabelle, directed by Randal Plunkett.
+She reprises this role in the feature film adaptation titled Who We Love, which has just begun its festival journey.
+She can also currently be seen in mystery thriller The Green Sea with Katharine Isabelle, directed by Randal Plunkett.

 An accomplished theatre actress, her many stage roles include playing Carol in David Mamet’s controversial masterpiece Oleanna – a performance which garnered rave critical and audience response – cut-throat socialite Estelle Rigault in Sartre’s existentialist classic No Exit, Maggie in the world premiere of The Night Garden developed by the Royal National Theatre Studio and performed at The Northcott Theatre in Exeter, and Cathy Calhoun in the first European production of Orange Flower Water by Craig Wright.